-1. Audit and Corporate Governance Committee.
+- 1. Audit and Corporate Governance Committee.
 We have a separately designated standing audit and corporate governance committee established in accordance with Section 3(a)(58)(A) of the Exchange Act.
 The audit and corporate governance committee operates under a written charter adopted by the Board of Directors.
 The audit and corporate governance committee reviews the scope and results of the annual audit of our consolidated financial statements conducted by our independent auditors, the scope of other services provided by our independent auditors, proposed changes in our financial accounting standards and principles, and our policies and procedures with respect to its internal accounting, auditing and financial controls.
 The audit and corporate governance committee also examines and considers other matters relating to our financial affairs and accounting methods, including selection and retention of our independent auditors.
 The audit and corporate governance committee is also responsible for overseeing all aspects of the Company's corporate governance policies.
 In addition, the audit and corporate governance committee is responsible for the oversight and review of all related party transactions.
-During fiscal 2022, the audit and corporate governance committee held four meetings.
-During such period, all the members of the audit and corporate governance committee attended 100% of these meetings.
-During fiscal 2022, the audit and corporate governance committee was comprised of Frank Di Tomaso (Chair), Louis L. Roquet, and Joseph F.X.
+In relation to fiscal 2023, the audit and corporate governance committee held four meetings.
+With respect to such period, all the members of the audit and corporate governance committee attended 100% of these meetings, except for one member who attended 50% of the meetings.
+During fiscal 2023, the audit and corporate governance committee was comprised of Frank Di Tomaso (Chair), Davide Barberis Canonico (since September 22, 2022), Emilio B. Imbriglio (since September 22, 2022), Louis L. Roquet (until September 21, 2022) and Joseph F.X.
 Zahra, each of whom was financially literate and an independent (as defined by the NYSE American listing standards and SEC rules), non-employee director of the Company.
-We have determined that Frank Di Tomaso is an "audit committee financial expert" as this term is defined under SEC rules.
+We have determined that Frank Di Tomaso and Emilio B. Imbriglio are each an "audit committee financial expert" as this term is defined under SEC rules.
 Neither the SEC nor the NYSE American requires us to designate an "audit committee financial expert".
-A copy of the audit committee charter is available on the Company's website at www.birks.com.

-2. Compensation and Nominating Committee.
+A copy of the audit committee charter is available on the Company's website at www.birks.com. - 2.
+Compensation and Nominating Committee.
 We have a standing compensation committee.
 The compensation and nominating committee operates under a written charter adopted by the Board of Directors.
 The purpose of the compensation and nominating committee is to recommend to the Board of Directors (i) director compensation and (ii) executive compensation, including base salaries, bonuses and long-term incentive awards for the Chief Executive Officer and certain other executive officers of Birks Group.
 The compensation and nominating committee also establishes criteria for goals and objectives for variable compensation, evaluates the performance of the Chief Executive Officer on an annual basis and provides recommendations to the Board of Directors regarding Chief Executive Officer and senior management succession plans.
 Certain decisions regarding compensation of certain other executive officers are reviewed by the compensation committee.
-During fiscal 2022, the compensation and nominating committee held four meetings and all of the members of the compensation and nominating committee was comprised of Shirley A. Dawe (Chair), Frank Di Tomaso, Louis L. Roquet, and Davide Barberis Canonico.
+In relation to fiscal year 2023, the compensation and nominating committee held five meetings and all members of the compensation and nominating committee attended 100% of these meetings with respect to that period.
+During fiscal year 2023, the compensation and nominating committee was comprised of Shirley A. Dawe (Chair), Davide Barberis Canonico, Frank Di Tomaso (until September 21, 2022), Louis L. Roquet (until his death on February 24, 2023), Deborah Shannon Trudeau (since September 22, 2022) and Joseph F.X.
+Zahra (since September 22, 2022).
 Each member of the compensation and nominating committee is an independent (as defined by the NYSE American listing standards), non-employee director of the Company.